JetBrains/Qodana/topics/flexinspect.md

     </html>
 """.trimIndent()

-val noConstructorInspection = localInspectionKts { inspection ->
+val noConstructorInspection = localInspection { psiFile, inspection ->
-    object : JavaElementVisitor() {
-        override fun visitClass(aClass: PsiClass) {
-            super.visitClass(aClass)
+    val classes = psiFile.descendantsOfType<PsiClass>()
+    classes.forEach { clazz ->
         // Ignore interfaces
-            if (aClass.isInterface) {
+        if (clazz.isInterface) {
-                return
+            return@forEach
         }

-            // Iterate all methods of a class for (method in aClass.methods) {
+        // Iterate all methods of a class, check if there is a constructor val hasConstructor = clazz.methods.any { method -> method.isConstructor }
-                if (method.isConstructor) {
+        if (hasConstructor) {
-                    return
+            return@forEach
         }

+        val className = clazz.qualifiedName
+        val message = "The class $className has no constructor" inspection.registerProblem(clazz, message)
     }
-            // Class method for the error message val className = aClass.getQualifiedName()
-            // Generate the error message
-            val message = "The class $className has no constructor" inspection.registerProblem(aClass, message)
 }
-    }
-}

 listOf(
         InspectionKts(
-                id = "NoConstructorInClass", // Inspection id (used in qodana.yaml)
+                id = "NoConstructor", // inspection id (used in qodana.yaml)
                 localTool = noConstructorInspection,
                 name = "The class has no constructor", // Inspection name, displayed in UI htmlDescription = htmlDescription,
-                level = HighlightDisplayLevel.WARNING, // Inspection severity
+                level = HighlightDisplayLevel.WARNING,
         )
 )
 ```
 {collapsible="true"}